 - to a lot in strata or community schemes with more than two lots, or

 - for any off-the-plan contracts.

 These requirements apply to you if you are the owner of a property with a swimming pool or spa pool and you propose to sell the property or rent it to tenants.

 How can I organise an inspection of my pool or spa pool and obtain a Certificate of Compliance?

 Council's Building Certifiers can carry out a swimming pool barrier inspection and can issue a Certificate of Compliance if the swimming pool or spa pool meets all the safety requirements.

 A Certificate of Compliance is valid for three years from its date of issue.
 You can check if a Certificate of Compliance has already been issued online on the NSW Government Swimming Pool Register.

 Council will charge a fee of $150.00 (including GST) for an initial pool barrier inspection and $100.00 (including GST) for a reinspection, if required, (which includes the issue of a Certificate of Compliance for complying pool fences).

 Council will not charge additional fees to carry out subsequent follow-up inspections.

 You can request a pool barrier inspection by completing the following application form and paying the applicable inspection fee:

-Before you lodge your application with Council, however, you must have registered your swimming pool or spa pool online and have a valid Certificate of Registration; this will need to be lodged with your Application for Certificate of Compliance for Swimming Pool.
+Before you lodge your application with Council you must register your swimming pool or spa pool online and have a valid Certificate of Registration.
+This certificate will need to be lodged with your Application for Certificate of Compliance for Swimming Pool.